scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 it is dominated by this array, which contains the outputs which are then transferred back to the host.
 Each CUDA thread additionally dynamically allocates the arrays it needs to perform the computation.
-The current implementation has a limit somewhere between :math:`2^{18}` and :math:`2^{19}` points.
+The current implementation, paired with the particular hardware used, has a limit somewhere between :math:`2^{18}` and :math:`2^{19}` points.
 This limit could be increased by using single precision floating point numbers to represent the complex arrays, if the precision trade-off is acceptable (which is yet to be determined).